nosebrain/mserver2podcast/Readme.md

 # MServer 2 Podcast

-This project provides a service which generates a feed for Podcast apps (e. g. iTunes) from crawled meta data by [MServer](https://github.com/mediathekview/MServer).
+This project provides a service which generates a feed for Podcast apps (e.g. iTunes) from crawled meta data by [MServer](https://github.com/mediathekview/MServer).

 ## Usage